2ndsleep/2ndsleep.github.io/_posts/learn/basics/cloud_intro/explainers/2024-01-02-as-a-service.md

 To help - or more likely confuse - here is diagram from Microsoft's docs showing their PaaS availability for Azure SQL:

-{% include figure image_path="https://learn.microsoft.com/en-us/azure/azure-sql/database/media/high-availability-sla/general-purpose-service-tier.png?view=azuresql-db" caption="Under the hood for Azure SQL PaaS offering" alt="Azure SQL availability" %}
+{% include figure image_path="https://learn.microsoft.com/en-us/azure/azure-sql/database/media/high-availability-sla/general-purpose-service-tier.png?view=azuresql-db" caption="Under the hood for Azure SQL PaaS offering" alt="Azure SQL availability" class="half" %}

 Now let's dig into the details slightly.
 With PaaS, Azure is going to handle high availability by giving you [four nodes](https://learn.microsoft.com/en-us/azure/azure-sql/database/high-availability-sla?view=azuresql-db&tabs=azure-powershell#general-purpose-service-tier-zone-redundant-availability) (think of this as four SQL Server VMs) as shown by the primary replica and three failover replicas.
 So if one of the nodes stops working, one of the other three will pick up the load.
 For most people, this will be more than enough.
 But let's say your CTO is a complete freak and insists you have ten nodes.
 Well, you don't have that kind of control with PaaS.
 You're going to have to install SQL Server on VMs, therefore going the IaaS route.